tsedio/tsed/docs/readme.md

 <div class="w-full max-w-site mx-auto px-5 py-5 md:py-10">

-<p class="text-center font-normal text-xl m-auto max-w-lg">There are some of the libraries and the technologies that we use or supports with this <strong>framework</strong></p>
+<p class="text-center font-normal text-xl m-auto max-w-lg">Here are some of the libraries and technologies that we use or support with this <strong>framework</strong></p>

 <div class="mt-5 pt-5">
 <Frameworks />